Transformed Linear Prediction for Extremes: Applications

-Our inner product space assumes each $X_i \in RV_+^1(\alpha = 2)$, and the detrended NO$_2$ data must be transformed to meet this assumption.
-In fact, it is unclear whether the NO$_2$ data are even heavy tailed.
+Our framework assumes each $X_i \in \Vq_+$, and the detrended NO$_2$ data must be transformed to meet this assumption.
+It is unclear whether the NO$_2$ data is heavy-tailed.
 Nevertheless, we believe the regular variation framework is useful for describing the tail dependence for this data after marginal transformation.
-Characterizing dependence after marginal transformation is justified by Sklar's theorem (\citet{sklar1959}, see also \citet[Proposition 5.15]{resnick1987}), and such transformations are regularly used in multivariate extremes studies.
-After viewing standard diagnostic plots, we fit a generalized Pareto distribution above each location's 0.95 quantile and obtain the marginal estimated cdf's $\hat F_i$ which are the empirical cdf below the 0.95 quantile and the fitted generalized Pareto above.
-Letting $X_i^{(orig)}$ denote the random variable for detrended NO$_2$ at location $i$, we define $X_i = 1/\sqrt{(1-\hat{F_i}(X_i^{(orig)}))}-\delta$ obtaining a `shifted' Pareto distribution for $i = 1, \ldots, 5$.
-Each $X_i \in RV_+(\alpha = 2)$ and the shift $\delta = 0.9352$ is such that $E[t^{-1}(X_i)]$ = 0.
-This shift makes the preimages of the transformed data centered which we found reduced bias in the estimation of the TPDM.
-We assume $\bm X = (X_1, \ldots, X_5)^T \in RV_+^5(\alpha = 2)$.
-Further, we let $\bm X_t$ denote the random vector of observations on day $t$, which we assume to be iid copies of $\bm X$.
-This is a simplifying assumption as there is temporal dependence in the NO$_2$ data, but it seems less informative that the spatial dependence exhibited by each day's observations.
+Characterizing dependence after marginal transformation is justified by Sklar's theorem \citep{sklar1959}, and such transformations are regularly used in multivariate extremes studies, see also Proposition 5.15 of \cite{resnick2008extreme}.
+After viewing standard diagnostic plots, we fit a generalized Pareto distribution above each location's 0.95 quantile and obtain the marginal estimated cdf's $\widehat F_i$ which are the empirical cdf below the 0.95 quantile and the fitted generalized Pareto above.
+Letting $X_i^{(orig)}$ denote the random variable for detrended NO$_2$ at location $i$, we define $X_i = (1-\widehat{F}_i(X_i^{(orig)}))^{-1/2}-\delta$ obtaining a `shifted' Pareto distribution for $i = 1, \ldots, 5$.
+The shift $\delta = 0.9352$ is such that $\E[t^{-1}(X_i)]$ = 0.
+This adjustment centers the preimages of the transformed data, which we found leads to reduced bias in estimating the TPDM.
+We let $\bm X_t=(X_{1,t},\ldots,X_{5,t})^\top$ denote the random vector of observations on day $t$, which we assume to be i.i.d. copies of $\bm X$.
+This is a simplifying assumption as there is some temporal dependence in the NO$_2$ data, but observations from previous days seem to add little if any information not contained in the day's observations from nearby stations used to perform prediction.